As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 The value of judgment is hidden in the sentence itself.
 The sentiment provides value by ranking the things we deem to be important and unimportant in our lives.
 Thus, we know what we need to prioritize, and what we can leave alone since it’s not essential to us personally.

-We evaluate things and people based upon who we are, and what we find critical to our wellbeing.
-Thus, it can be said that value judgments are based on what our values and ethics are.
+We evaluate things and people based on who we are, and what we find critical to our wellbeing.
+Thus, it can be said that value judgments are based on our values and ethics.

-For instance, you can be a just person because you treasure ethics to be important and because you regard unethical people as being detrimental for society.
+For instance, you can be a just person because you treasure ethics to be important and because you regard unethical people as being detrimental to society.

 To determine something’s, or someone’s value